behodges/Scorn/README.md

 ## Features
 - CAPTCHA support along with hCAPTCHA support
-- URL encoding settings to further hide activity when using Ultraviolet
+- URL encoding settings to further hide activity when using Metallic
 - Configuration all done on the client-side via service-workers
 - Speed in comparison to other web proxies that fully proxy content
 - Blacklist setting and more for easy hosting